bradodd/SRTE-Lab/task2/task2.md

 <img src="../images/t6s2b.png" width="1200">

 > ATTENTION
-> The label 19000 confirms that SRGB has changed from default to manual (19000 - 20999)×Dismiss this alert.
+> The label 19000 confirms that SRGB has changed from default to manual (19000 - 20999).
 Follow Step-8 below by configuring the Prefix-SID of the loopbacks on the routers from xrvr-1 to xrvr-6 as given in the below table:

 Step 8: